-The Amazon Water Project
+Amazon Water Project

-There is an effort underway to tell these peoples about God.
-Isolated and underdeveloped locations provide a challenge for ongoing ministry.
-So we provide clean water solutions to help keep missionaries healthy – so that they can continue to share the gospel!
+Remote and underdeveloped locations provide a challenge for ongoing ministry.
+We provide clean water solutions to help keep missionaries healthy – so that they can continue to share the gospel!

 Indigenous live in protected land reservations which are remote and difficult to get to.
 We have used airplanes, helicopters, boats and trucks to transport portable well drilling equipment where others can’t get to.